 This course is a comparison of the major theoretical orientations to personal counseling, both from their conception and historical development as well as their contemporary applications.

-Prerequisite: PSYC 2301 or instructor consent.
+Prerequisite: PSYC 2301 or consent of the instructor.

 PSYC 3302 Introduction to Marriage and Family Counseling (3)